Looking to visit Comino and the famous Blue Lagoon from Sliema using the ferry (also referred to as the Comino ferry)?

 You’ve come to the right place.

-If you want to set foot on land, you need to book access tickets in advance; if you want to go on a boat tour and stay on board, there’s no need.
+If you want to set foot on land, you need to book access tickets in advance; if you want to get there on a boat tour and stay on board, there’s no need!

 On a budget?
 No problem!
 You can still plan a day at the Blue Lagoon by opting for public transport and the Comino ferry services in Ċirkewwa or Marfa.